boalyyance/security-audit-project/README.md

 - **Data Protection:**
   - Encrypt sensitive data, including customer information, employee data, and critical system data, to protect against internal and external threats.
   - Implement multi-factor authentication (MFA) for all critical accounts.

-- **Network Security:**
-  - Deploy additional firewalls and configure SIEM tools to monitor and detect threats in system logs.
-  - Implement an Intrusion Detection System (IDS) to identify and respond to potential network intrusions.
-  - Segment networks containing critical or sensitive assets to harden infrastructure against attacks.
+  - Implement (ISD) tool to monitor network traffic or system activities for malicious activity, unauthorized access, or policy violations.

 - **Disaster Recovery:**
   - Develop and implement a disaster recovery plan, including regular backups of critical data.
   - Ensure continuity of business operations in the event of incidents or attacks.